sagemathinc/cocalc/README.md

 ARCHITECTURE
 ------------

-  * openVPN -- connect all computers at all sites into one unified network address space with secure communication
+  * VPN -- use tinc to connect all computers at all sites into one unified network address space with secure communication, no single points of failure, and fast communication between nodes on the same subnet.
   * Browers -- Javascript client library that runs in web browser
   * HAProxy load balancer
   * PostgreSQL database